nhsconnect/FHIR-CDS/pages/explore/api_return_guidance_response.md

 </table>

 #### Status of data-required ####
 This means that the CDSS has insufficient information to render an outcome.
+There are additional `Questionnaire(s)` in the `GuidanceResponse` which MUST be answered.
 The `result` element in `GuidanceResponse` MAY be populated with a `RequestGroup`, for example referencing one or more `CarePlans` or one `ReferralRequest`.
 The CDSS can make a referral during the triage journey, and also wish to continue the triage process.
 This is referred to as an inline referral, and is commonly done for Ambulance Despatch.
 This can be represented by setting `GuidanceResponse.status` to 'data-required', but populating the `result` element with a `ReferralRequest` resource with a `status` of 'active'.
 Care advice can be given with this inline referral (not self-care).